plandes/zotsite/README.md

 You can indicate where the program configuration file is with the `ZOTSITERC` environment variable or use the `--config` command line program.

+See the full [configuration file] for all options and documentation.

 ## Process